benallfree/m/manuscript/part2-master-basics.md

 > You: slave, please go fetch today's newspaper from the driveway.
 > slave: Yes, Master.
 Now?
-> You: *Don't say a word; instead, go get her leash and fasten it to her collar.* Now you will crawl, my love, and fetch the paper with your mouth.
+> You: *Don't say a word, yet; instead, go get her leash and fasten it to her collar.* Now you will crawl, my love, and fetch the paper with your mouth.
 I will lead you through this command.
 Then, you will spend the rest of your day crawling and may not rise until you are commanded.
 Use this time to fully appreciate the importance of following my commands without question, the first time, in the simplest way possible.
 Now make your Master proud and comply without another word.

 Whether the above punishment is the correct and effective measure for your slave is an exercise I leave to you.
 However, the point stands: the slave did not respond to the command with immediate blissful submission, and so corrective action was taken to enforce the command instead of entering into discussion with the slave.
 The Master made his alternative less appealing than following the original command.